FDA Confirms Abilify Leads to Compulsive Gambling

 Several studies linked Abilify to compulsive behaviors such as pathological gambling in people with no previous history of this issue prior to taking the drug.
 In a 2013 French study, 7 out of the 8 patients who took Abilify developed sudden and compulsive gambling behaviors.
-This overwhelming drive to gamble was also seen in another study this time in England.
+An English study also saw this overwhelming drive to gamble.
 Many of these patients felt completely preoccupied with thoughts of gambling.
 It was so severe that some patients even considered committing crimes for gambling funds.

 Abilify Manufacturer Didn’t Warn Patients

 If Otsuka Pharmaceutical properly warned patients about the possibility of impulse-control issues, many would have kept a closer eye on the development of excessive urges.
 They would have been informed that these strange compulsive behaviors were actually a side effect, and if they discontinued Abilify, their behaviors would stop completely.
 Instead, they were left with ruined lives, and those around them calling them a liar.